-What Is Depakene and What Is It Prescribed For?
+What Is Depakene?
+When Is It Prescribed?

 Valproate sodium is the sodium salt of valproic acid, which pharmaceutical companies also often sell for the same therapeutic purposes.
 Valproate sodium is the commonly used generic name for the brand name drugs Depakene and Depacon, manufactured by the U.S. pharmaceutical company Abbott Laboratories.
 The U.S. Food and Drug Administration (FDA) has approved these drugs for the treatment of manic episodes in those with bipolar disorder, migraines, and epilepsy.
-The FDA approved Depakene in February 1978, and Abbott markets it in an oral syrup containing 250 mg/mL of valproate per dose.
+The FDA approved Depakene in February 1978; Abbott markets it in an oral syrup containing 250 mg/mL of valproate per dose.
 In December 1996, the FDA approved Abbott’s Depacon in the form of a 100 mg/mL valproate injection.

 Scientists are unsure of Depakene’s mechanism of action.
 One theory is that it is a GABA transaminase inhibitor.
 The GABA system is the primary neurotransmitter that regulates neuron activity in the nervous system, and by inhibiting it, valproate reduces convulsions caused by epilepsy.

 In February 2011, the Department of Justice intervened in a whistleblower lawsuit brought by three current and former Abbott Laboratories employees who disclosed that Abbott was marketing a valproate-related drug, Depakote (valproic acid), for treating Alzheimer’s disease and dementia.
 According to the Chicago Tribune, in October 2011, Abbott agreed to settle with the Department of Justice and 24 state governments for $1.3 billion.
 Subsequently, shareholders filed a derivative lawsuit.

 Depakene Side Effects Include Birth Defects and Suicide